 The Camp Nou experience is a must for football fans and curious alike.
-If you are visiting Barcelona, you just can’t miss the visit to the stadium.
-The experience combines the visit to the FC Barcelona museum and the tour of Camp Nou, all in one shot.
-You will see all the team and individual trophies such as the Ballon d’Or, the Spanish Cup, and the Champions League trophy.
+If you are visiting Barcelona, you can’t miss the visit to the stadium.
+The experience combines the FC Barcelona museum visit and the Camp Nou tour, all in one shot.
+You will see all the team and individual trophies, such as the Ballon d’Or, the Spanish Cup, and the Champions League trophy.
 You will then get privileged access to the pitch access and the main stand.
-Ideal for the perfect postcard picture at the gigantic Camp Nou, FC Barcelona 99,000-seater stadium.
+Ideal for the perfect postcard picture at the gigantic Camp Nou, FC Barcelona’s 99,000-seater stadium.

 Barça’s museum is Spain’s second most visited museum, so you can be sure there will be queues at the gates.
 Make sure to get your skip-the-line ticket for the Camp Nou Experience and enjoy the wonderful visit to the inner world of Messi, Guardiola, Johan Cruijff and co.

 This is a self-guided tour, and it includes an audio guide in 8 different languages.
 Guided Camp Nou tour options are also available.